sagemath/sagewiki_to_gh-2022-10-10/graph_plotting.md

 == 3D Plotting ==

- * Tachyon plots are coming soon.
-As in next week.
+ * Tachyon plots are here!!

+attachment:dod3d.png

  * Interactive graph viewing (i.e. spin it around...) will hopefully be available by March.